Chocolate Banana Chia Seed Muffins are packed with Omega-3s and fiber in addition to being moist and chocolatey!

 Q. How can I make your muffins vegan or gluten-free?

 A. It can be challenging to take non-vegan recipes and make vegan, or gluten-full recipes made gluten free.
 As of now, I have not made my recipe to be that way.
-If requested, I will work on it for you 🙂
+There is a Bob’s Red Mill Gluten Free 1-1- Baking Flour you can try (although I have never used it).

 Chocolate Banana Chia Seed Muffins